Key Takeaway

 Can I take biotin for semaglutide hair loss?

-Biotin supplements may support hair health, but there is limited evidence that biotin prevents weight-loss-related hair shedding if you are not biotin-deficient.
+Biotin supplements may support hair health, but there's limited evidence that biotin prevents weight-loss-related hair shedding if you aren't biotin-deficient.
 A well-rounded approach that includes adequate protein, iron, zinc, and vitamin D is generally more effective.
 Consult your provider before starting supplements.